GitHubHvk/linux-tutorial/Compression/Sample-Scenarios/compression-steps.md

-also we and archive and compress our directory `dir1` at once as following command:
+also we can archive and compress our directory `dir1` at once as following command:

 ```
 tar zcvf archived.tar.gz dir1/